Brandone Francis: Professional career

+On September 2, 2024, Francis signed the Phoenix Fuel Masters of the Philippine Basketball Association (PBA) to replace Jayveous McKinnis as the team's import for the 2024 PBA Governors' Cup.

 Personal life

 Francis' father, Bobby, played college basketball for Boston College in the 1980s.
 Bobby later worked as a brand strategist in the entertainment industry, developing a close relationship with rapper Nipsey Hussle.
 Francis' mother, Kenia Ramírez, lives in the Dominican Republic.
 He met her for the first time in two years during senior night at Texas Tech in 2019.